 Knowing this, the SBA and its lending partners aim to lower the financial burden that borrowers face.

 For SBA loans, lenders are prohibited from including specific fees that are usually a part of their loan agreements, including processing, application, origination fees and more.
 This could mean thousands in savings for your business.

-Certain guaranty fees are paid on the guaranteed portion of SBA loans, but they’re generally lower than what you would expect in other loans.
+Certain fees are paid on the guaranteed portion of SBA loans, but they’re generally lower than you’d expect with other loans.
 Depending on the loan amount and term length, your guaranty fees can range from 0.25% for loans of 12 months or less and 2% or 3.5% otherwise (plus 3.75% when the guaranty portion is greater than $1 million).
 Guaranty fees are waived for veterans.
 In addition to guaranty fees, there is also an ongoing lender fee of 0.55%.

 The SBA also regulates interest rates.
 These rates are capped and tied to the prime rate.
-As of November 2020, the current prime rate is 3.25%.
+As of Feb.
+2022, the prime rate is 3.25%.

-The maximum rate for SBA Express and Export Express loans is as follows:
+The maximum rates for SBA Express and Export Express loans are as follows: